MP Estate Planning UK

 Ways to Appoint a Trustee

 A trustee can be appointed in various ways, depending on the type of trust and the settlor’s preferences.
-The appointment can be made:
+The most common methods of appointment are:

-• By the settlor directly in the trust deed.
+• By the settlor directly in the trust deed at the time the trust is created — this is the most common approach.

 Considerations for Choosing a Trustee